Relief For Pain Throughout Keller & Saginaw

 - Injuries and Trauma - Traumatic accidents and injuries such as falling, automobile accidents, and sports injuries can inflict pain and injury on your soft tissues, muscles, and can even herniate or rupture one of your spinal discs.
 Sprains, strains, and muscle spasms can all possibly add to the pain you are dealing with.

-Treatment For Your Pain at Superior Urgent Care
+Keller & Saginaw Lower Back Pain Treatment at Superior Urgent Care

 Our helpful and compassionate staff at Superior Urgent Care have the advanced technology needed to help diagnose whatever it is that is causing your pain.
 When your discomfort or back pain is not responding to over-the-counter medications, early treatments may include medications like anti-inflammatory drugs, analgesics, and carefully-supervised opioid medications.
 Additionally, we provide manual and physical therapy, to help with spinal mobilization, spinal adjustment, and core-strengthening of your injured muscles and soft tissues.